-Kathleen R. McNamara is a Professor of Government and Foreign Service and Director of the Mortara Center for International Studies at Georgetown University.
-Her work focuses on the evolution of the European Union, the politics of the Euro and the European Central Bank, and international political economy issues more generally.
-She is the author of “The Currency of Ideas: Monetary Politics in the European Union” (Cornell University Press, 1998), co-editor of “Making History: European Integration and Institution Change at Fifty” (Oxford University Press, 2007) and has published numerous essays on globalization, economic institutions, and the role of norms and culture in policymaking.
-Her newest book, “The Politics of Everyday Europe: Constructing Authority in the European Union” (Oxford University Press, 2015) investigates the gradual cultural transformations that underpin the EU’s power.
-Dr. McNamara has taught at Princeton University and Sciences Po (Paris), and has been a visiting scholar at the Russell Sage Foundation, a German Marshall Fund Fellow, and a Fulbright Fellow.
-She received her PhD from Columbia University and her BA from McGill University.
+Kathleen R. McNamara is Professor of Government and Foreign Service at Georgetown University.
+Her work focuses on the evolution of political authority in the European Union, the politics of the Euro and the European Central Bank, and international political economy issues more generally.
+Her recent work explores the populism and the EU, and the interaction between economic circumstances and identity in the US.
+She is the author of “The Politics of Everyday Europe: Constructing Authority in the European Union” (Oxford University Press, 2016), which investigates the gradual cultural transformations that only partially legitimate the EU’s power.
+Her other books are “The Currency of Ideas: Monetary Politics in the European Union” (Cornell University Press, 1998) and “Making History: European Integration and Institution Change at Fifty” (Oxford University Press, 2007).
+Her public commentaries have appeared in outlets such as Foreign Affairs and the Washington Post, and she is a guest on NPR and European news programs.
+At Georgetown, Dr. McNamara served as Director of the Mortara Center for International Studies from 2010-2016, building a robust scholarly infrastructure for faculty, a new undergraduate research fellows program, and promoting vibrant interdisciplinary debate over key global challenges.
+Dr. McNamara also has taught at Princeton University and Sciences Po (Paris), and has been a visiting scholar at the Russell Sage Foundation, a German Marshall Fund Fellow, and a Fulbright Fellow.
+During the 2016-17 year, she was Distinguished Scholar in Residence at the School of International Service at American University.
+McNamara received her PhD from Columbia University and her BA from McGill University.

 Areas of Expertise: European Union, International Political Economy, International Finance, Transatlantic Relations

 - B.A.
 McGill University